Dentists held about 146,200 jobs in 2021. Employment in the detailed occupations that make up dentists was distributed

 Dentists who want to teach or do research full time may need advanced dental training, such as in a postdoctoral program in general dentistry.

 Licenses, Certifications, and Registrations

 Dentists must be licensed in the state in which they work.
 All states require dentists to be licensed; requirements vary by state.
-Most states require a dentist to have a DDS or DMD degree from an accredited dental program, pass the written National Board Dental Examinations, and pass a state or regional clinical examination.
+Most states require a dentist to have a DDS or DMD degree from an accredited dental program, pass the written National Board Dental Examination, and pass a state or regional clinical examination.

 In addition, a dentist who wants to practice in a dental specialty must have a license in that specialty.
 Licensure requires the completion of a residency after dental school and, in some cases, the completion of a special state exam.

 Dentists typically have an interest in the Building, Thinking and Helping interest areas, according to the Holland Code framework.
 The Building interest area indicates a focus on working with tools and machines, and making or fixing practical things.
 The Thinking interest area indicates a focus on researching, investigating, and increasing the understanding of natural laws.
 The Helping interest area indicates a focus on assisting, serving, counseling, or teaching other people.

 If you are not sure whether you have a Building or Thinking or Helping interest which might fit with a career as a dentist, you can take a career test to measure your interests.

 Dentists should also possess the following specific qualities: